A First for Everything

 And Brittany?
 Well, Brittany was happy as long Rachel kept wearing them short skirts.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, lostraidersWrite a Review